How to automatically move mail to a specified folder

-- Go to the default Inbox folder and in the Outlook menu select Tools, Rules and Alerts.
+- Go to the default Sent Items folder and in the Outlook menu select Tools, Rules and Alerts.

 - Click the New rule button.

-- Select the Start from a blank rule option, then select Check messages when they arrive and click Next.
+- Locate the Start from a blank rule section, then select the Apply rule on messages I send option and click Next.

 - Check the through the specified account option and click the specified link (underlined) in the bottom field.

-Choose the move it to the specified folder option and in the bottom field click the specified link (underlined).
-In the folder browser indicate the public folder to which the incoming messages will be moved.
-In this example, the Common Outbox folder is selected (Fig. 3.).
+- Choose the move a copy to the specified folder option and in the bottom window click the specified link (underlined).
+In the folder browser indicate the public folder to which the messages will be moved.
+In this example, the Common Sent Items folder is selected (Fig. 4.).
 Click OK.

 - Click the Next button to go to the dialog window of exceptions.
 Here you may define the exceptions to which the rule will not be applied.